TopSPICE/Win32 v7.1 SPECIFICATIONS

 USEL Digital decoders, encoders and multiplexers

-USREG Digital shift register
+USREG Digital shift registers

-USTIM Digital stimulus generator
+USTIM Digital stimulus generators

 Analog Behavioral Modeling